MicrosoftDocs/MicrosoftCollaboratePortal/MicrosoftCollaboratePortal/managing-org-users.md

 keywords: engagements, adding users, removing users, managing users, Collaborate security, Collaborate permissions Microsoft Connect, SysDev Bug, Dev Center bugs
 ---

-# Managing organization users
+# Managing engagement users

 MS Collaborate *Engagement Owners* can add *Power Users* to an engagement, enabling the *Power Users* to manage users for the specific organization.
 If you are a *Power User*, you can add and remove users for your organization.

 > [!NOTE]
 > If your organization uses Azure Active Directory (AAD) in Dev Center, you need to onboard the users to Dev Center in your AAD account.

-## How to add/remove organization users
+## How to add/remove users

 1. Navigate to the Engagement in which you want to add or remove users and click “Edit Engagement” to open the management page.
 Note that you can only change permissions for users in your organization as a *Power User*.
 All other tabs will be read only.